Posts

 Image

-One of the classic debates in aerodynamics (or fluid dynamics, in general) is whether the existence of viscosity in a fluid is an essential condition for the generation of lift 'force' in an immersed body.
-First, the concept of viscosity must be explained, which is a property that is closely related to the physical constitution of the fluid at a microlevel, that is, at the molecular scale.
+One of the classic debates in aerodynamics (or fluid dynamics, in general) is whether the existence of viscosity in a fluid is an essential condition for lift generation in an immersed body.
+First, the concept of viscosity must be explained, which is a property that is closely related to the physical constitution of the fluid at a micro level, that is, at the molecular scale.
 Thus, this can be understood as the level of resistance or friction that its "particles" oppose to the displacement of their neighbors in the tangential direction (with respect to the flow), and that depends on the time it takes for the particles of an 'upper layer' to fill the spaces left in a 'bottom layer' (relative to a 'solid wall') as the fluid flows.
 Fig. 1 CASA-295 aircraft CFD simulation (just to get your attention!).
-To put it in context, a typical example of a fluid with a high viscosity is honey, which moves more slowly than water, which has a muc
+To put it in context, a typical example of a fluid with a high viscosity is honey, which moves more slowly than water, which has a much lower viscosity valu

 What is the 'hybrid vortex tube-vorton' method?